theoteno/Sygnim/README.md

  _More download links pending_

- _Nightly builds are built whenever there is a commit.
+ _Nightly builds are built everyday at **00:00 UTC**.
 To download these builds, clink on the nightly builds link_

  ![Annotation-2020-06-07-174747-200x100.png](https://i.postimg.cc/CK6ztD5R/Annotation-2020-06-07-174747-200x100.png)